 Explore below to find out more about our school Governors:

 Kieran read Natural Sciences at St John’s College, Cambridge, graduating in 1979.
 He joined the civil service and spent eight years at HM Treasury before joining the UK investment bank, Kleinwort Benson.
 At KB and subsequently at Gleacher Shacklock, he specialized in corporate finance advice, working with some of the largest companies across Europe in the building and construction industry.
-He is currently Chairman of Mears Group plc, the leading provider of services to the social housing market.
-While at Gleacher and since retiring from the firm, he has built a portfolio of non-executive director and trustee roles.
-He is a director of Aliaxis SA and a Trustee of the University of London.
+Over the last fifteen years, he has developed a portfolio of non-executive director and trustee roles, including chairman at Mears Group plc and Ordnance Survey and positions at the University of London and UCLH NHS Trust..
+He is currently a director of Aliaxis SA.

 Mark Brewer, BA, was born in Ohio, USA in 1959, was educated in the UK at a comprehensive school in Lewes, East Sussex and has over 30 years of experience within international specialist staffing sectors.